solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

     nx serve web
 ```

-To run any of these commands, type `npm run <SCRIPT_COMMAND>` , for example,
+To run any of these scripts, type `npm run <SCRIPT>`, for example, `npm run dev`
-`npm run dev` to start the development server of your website or
+to start the development server of your website or `npm run anchor-test` to run
-`npm run anchor-test` to run tests on your scaffolded solana program.
+tests on your scaffolded Solana program.

 ## 3. Experience hands-on with scaffolds